Persian alphabet: Cyrillic Persian alphabet in Tajikistan

-As part of the "russification" of Central Asia, the Cyrillic script was introduced in the late 1930s.
-The alphabet remained Cyrillic until the end of the 1980s with the disintegration of the Soviet Union.
+As part of the russification of Central Asia, the Cyrillic script was introduced in the late 1930s.
+The alphabet has remained Cyrillic since then.
 In 1989, with the growth in Tajik nationalism, a law was enacted declaring Tajik the state language.
 In addition, the law officially equated Tajik with Persian, placing the word Farsi (the endonym for the Persian language) after Tajik.
 The law also called for a gradual reintroduction of the Perso-Arabic alphabet.

 The Persian alphabet was introduced into education and public life, although the banning of the Islamic Renaissance Party in 1993 slowed adoption.
 In 1999, the word Farsi was removed from the state-language law, reverting the name to simply Tajik.
 As of 2004 the de facto standard in use is the Tajik Cyrillic alphabet, and As of 1996 only a very small part of the population can read the Persian alphabet.